TheUglyAlpaca/Chrome-Record/README.md

 - **Persistent Preferences**: All settings are saved and persist across sessions.

 ### Recent Recordings
-- **IndexedDB Storage**: Uses IndexedDB for high-capacity storage of up to 50 recordings.
+- **IndexedDB Storage**: Uses IndexedDB for high-capacity, virtually unlimited storage of recordings.
 - **Metadata View**: See file sizes, duration, timestamps, and channel modes (mono/stereo) at a glance.
 - **Auto-Update**: Recordings list updates automatically when preferences (like format) change.
 - **Quick Access**: Play, download, or delete any recording from your history.

-### SAM Audio Isolation (Meta SAM-Audio)
-- **Sound Isolation**: Isolate specific sounds from audio using text prompts.
-- **Text Prompting**: Describe the sound you want to isolate (e.g., "A man speaking", "Guitar playing").
-- **Residual Audio**: Option to get everything except the target sound.
-- **Local Processing**: Runs via a local Python server for privacy and performance.

 ### UI/UX
 - **Modern Design**: Sleek, clean interface using the Inter font.